The College of Arts & Sciences is the largest college in the Tennessee Board of Regents

 the skills and abilities necessary for a lifetime of learning, career success, and

-The College of Arts and Sciences is the heart of the University of Memphis, an urban
+The College of Arts & Sciences is the heart of the University of Memphis, an urban

 research university.
 The College provides quality undergraduate and graduate education

 by training students to think critically about their course of study, themselves,

 and the world around them.
 Through programs of basic and applied research, the College's

 faculty and students increase knowledge and address the complex issues, local and

 The College of Arts & Sciences offers broad liberal arts experiences to the candidates